suardi26/Java-Basic/String Builder/README.md

      - <samp>insert is a method to add StringBuilder Value of a certain character.</samp>

-     - <samp>delete is a method to delete StringBuilder values starting from certain characters up to certain characters depending on the specified parameters.</samp>
+     - <samp>delete is a method to delete StringBuilder values starting from certain characters up to certain characters depending on</samp>

+       <samp>the specified parameters.</samp>

      - <samp>setChartAt is a method used to change the StringBuilder value for a certain character.</samp>

-     - <samp>replace is a method used to change the StringBuilder value starting from a certain character up to a certain character depending on the parameters entered.</samp>
+     - <samp>replace is a method used to change the StringBuilder value starting from a certain character up to a certain character</samp>

+       <samp>depending on the parameters entered.</samp>

      - <samp>reverse is the method used to reverse the StringBuilder value.</samp>